reuk/wayverb/final_todo.md

 		- impulse response + dry/wet demo for each
 		- waveform or spectrogram as appropriate

-	- talk about them a bit

 - evaluation
+	- talk about the demos a bit
+		- how to structure demos + evaluation?

 - abstract